Step-by-Step Guide to Migrate Hosted Exchange to Office 365

 Conclusion

-A migration can either be a smooth one or a complete chaotic experience, especially when you have a time window to do it.
+Exchange to Office 365 migration can be either smooth or complex, especially when you have a time window to do it.
 You will have to find the right solution as per your setup.
 The Minimal Hybrid Configuration method is ideal for migrating mailboxes as it has less configurations to do.

 Was this article helpful?